go-kratos/go-kratos.dev/src/content/docs/blades/agent-patterns/03-parallel-agents.md

 	SubAgents   []blades.Agent
 }
 ```
-- name: The name of the parallel Agent, used for identification and distinction
+- name: The name of the parallel Agent, used for identification and distinction.
-- description: The description of the parallel Agent, used to explain its function and purpose
+- description: A description of the parallel Agent, explaining its function and purpose.
-- subAgents: The list of sub-Agents contained within the parallel Agent, which will be executed in parallel
+- subAgents: A list of sub-Agents contained within the parallel Agent; these sub-Agents will be executed in parallel.
 ## Execution Flow
-**Parallel Agent** uses **`NewParallelAgent`** to instantiate a parallel Agent instance.
-When running the **parallel Agent**, it will directly loop through and run all Agents in `SubAgents`, using a concurrency-safe but fixed-buffer message queue to collect the streaming output from all Agents, and finally use `yield` to return the results.
+A **Parallel Agent** is instantiated using **`NewParallelAgent`**.
+When running the **Parallel Agent**, it directly iterates through and runs all Agents within `SubAgents`, collecting the streaming output from all Agents using a concurrency-safe but fixed-buffer message queue, and finally returns the result using `yield`.

-Here we use an example to illustrate how to use **parallel Agents** in **Blades**.
+Here, we use an example to illustrate how to use a **Parallel Agent** in **Blades**.
 ### 1. Create SubAgents
 ```go
 editorAgent1, err := blades.NewAgent(